-Although communication range in radio technology may ultimately vary depending on the environment in which it operates, the typical range for wireless connectivity is 30 meters indoors.
+Although communication range in radio technology may ultimately vary depending on the environment in which it operates, the typical range for wireless connectivity is 30 meters indoors, and 50 meters for outdoors.
+Bluetooth 5, compared to its predecessor Bluetooth 4, quadruples the wireless range from 50 up to 200 meters in free air.